 Emily Ley personifies what it’s like to create an empire based on passion.
 She is a self-taught graphic designer and the brain behind the wildly popular Simplified Planner.
 Established in 2008 as a way to cope with infertility, her company, Emily Ley, began as an Etsy shop creating wedding stationery.
 Her products are now showcased in hundreds of stores throughout the United States.
 She is married with three young children, and recently wrote her first book, “Grace, Not Perfection.”
 A Pensacola native, Emily received a Master of Nonprofit Management from the University of West Florida.
 She later relocated to Tampa, where she worked at the University of South Florida’s Women in Leadership and Philanthropy program.
 There, she was surrounded by individuals who were passionate about engaging and developing the intellectual and leadership potential of women, important because it showed her that you can’t let your educational background prevent you from pursuing your true passion.
 Doctors can become architects.
 Teachers can become archaeologists.
 Mathematicians can become event planners.

-So many people have great ideas, but difficulty getting them off the ground.
-What do you recommend?
-Just do it!
+EMILY: Just do it!
 It’s easy to get so overwhelmed with a finished product that you end up feeling paralyzed and just do nothing.
 Start small.
 Instead of trying to write an entire book, start with the table of contents before moving onto chapter one.
 Break the end goal into realistic chunks.
 You’ll be more productive and it makes it so much easier to reach.

-What was the turning point for your business?
-It didn’t happen overnight.
+EMILY: It didn’t happen overnight.
 I started in 2008 and there were many times during the early years where I worked 80 hours per week.
 I would say my company “took off” in 2014, but I can’t pinpoint why, other than social media really helped generate an interest in, and awareness about, the Simplified Planner and the other products.
 I would encourage all new business owners to take advantage of social media like Instagram and Facebook to help build their businesses.

-Do you have any regrets or things you’d do differently?
-Sometimes I wish I had a formal education and training in things they don’t always offer at school, like production and supply.
+EMILY: Sometimes I wish I had a formal education and training in things they don’t always offer at school, like production and supply.
 While not having this formal education didn’t stop the company from growing, I would have had a lot less to figure out on my own along the way.
 For instance, until working directly with retail stores, I never understood why calendars on the shelves ranged from August through December of the following year.
 Retailers require this in order to give the product a longer “shelf life,” because after six months into the new year, sales on calendars and planners go way down.

-You must be so busy.
-How do you decide what to say no to?
-I love being busy, but saying yes to too many things is what got me to a really bad place emotionally.
+EMILY: I love being busy, but saying yes to too many things is what got me to a really bad place emotionally.
 Like the saying goes, saying “yes” to one thing means saying “no” to another, and that “no” was usually my family.
 Despite it being a dream, I recently turned down a TED Talk because I didn’t have time to do it.
 (This doesn’t mean it can’t be revisited in the future.)
 I’ve recently scaled back what I do for the company and rely heavily on my team of seven in order to have more time with my family.
 I’m the “class mom” for my oldest son’s class at school and am having a blast.
 When they are adults, I want my three kids to look back on their childhood and remember me as the mother who created a home filled with joy and not as the mother who was always working and at meetings and events.
 In the long run, none of that will matter.
 I just want to be a good mom.

 Cheers to finding and fulfilling your passion project in the new year!